marknguyen85/server-api/README.md

  - /getMaxGasPrice: get max GasPrice from contract
  - /getGasPrice: return gasPrice get from https://ethgasstation.info/
  - /getRightMarketInfo: return market info (volume, marketcap, ...) from Coingecko
- - /getLast7D: ```params: listToken=KNC-DAI-...``` return last 7 days mid price (base on ETH) of token in listToken param listToken is created by linking tokens (token's symbol in uppercase) with "-"
+ - /getLast7D: ```params: listToken=KNC-DAI-...``` return last 7 days mid price (base on TOMO) of token in listToken param listToken is created by linking tokens (token's symbol in uppercase) with "-"
- - /getRateETH: return USD price of ETH from Coingecko
+ - /getRateTOMO: return USD price of TOMO from Coingecko

 ## New APIs